patdx/zustand-rx/libs/zustand-rx/README.md

 });
 ```

 Using `fireImmediately` is similar to a BehaviorSubject.

-For UI integrations. fpr example, using Angular with AsyncPipe, you probably want to set `fireImmediately` to true.
+For UI integrations, for example, using Angular with AsyncPipe, you probably
+want to set `fireImmediately` to true.

-You can also provide an `equalityFn`, this works the same as Zustand's equality function.
+You can also provide an `equalityFn`, this works the same as Zustand's equality
+function.